Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 Is the Hot Wheels Ultimate Garage worth it for a 5-year-old?

 The Hot Wheels City Ultimate Garage is worth it for a 5-year-old who already loves Hot Wheels and owns several cars.
-It is not the best first set since it is large and expensive, but it works well as a big gift.
+It is not the best first set since it is large and works best once a child already has a collection to populate it, but it is a strong choice as a big birthday or holiday gift.

 Final Thoughts